Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 Device IDs and User IDs must be strings with a length of 5 characters or more.
 This is to prevent potential instrumentation issues.
 If an event contains a device ID or user ID that's too short, the ID value is removed from the event.

-Override the default minimum length of 5 charactersby passing the `min_id_length` option with the request.
+Override the default minimum length of 5 characters by passing the `min_id_length` option with the request.

 If the event doesn't have a `user_id` or `device_id` value, the upload may be rejected with a 400 status.